Convert a ColdFusion Query into a JSON Object

 Example ColdFusion Query

 Here is a simple query that grabs the Galaxie Blog built-in roles.
-Here we are getting the role Id, name, and description and output this to JSON to populate our HTML5 widgets.
+We get the role ID, name, and description and output this to JSON to populate our HTML5 widgets.

 Note: I am only getting the top two records to make it easier to view the JSON output below.